 Spotlight Similarities and Differences

-- Tape Recoder: Listen in on home.
+- Listen in on home.
 Encourage children to record the sounds of family members who may speak a different language, the music they enjoy, foods sizzling on the stove, and family activities.
-When you play the tape in the classroom, see if children can identify the different languages spoken or guess what kinds of foods are cooking in the kitchen!
+When you play the audio in the classroom, see if children can identify the different languages spoken or guess what kinds of foods are cooking in the kitchen!

-- Word Processor.
-Create a recipe book.
-Ask each family for a favorite recipe and use your word processor to type them up.
-(You can also ask families to submit recipes on disk-a nice tech lesson for their child.)
+- Create a recipe book.
+Ask each family for a favorite recipe and design a class recipe book.
 Print a copy for each child and send it home.
-Have fun naming the dishes-- Lucy's Lovely Lasagna, for example.
+Have fun naming the dishes — Lucy's Lovely Lasagna, for example.

-Here are some software programs you can use in the classroom to introduce children to different places, cultures, and people.
+Here are some websites you can use to help introduce children to different places, cultures, and people.
 You can also recommend these to parents to support learning at home: